 Clean/Sustainable Personal Care at Target

 I raved about my new discover of native deodorant.
 It come in a millions scents, but most importantly (for me) – unscented!
 It’s paraben free, aluminum free, and IT WORKS!!!
-You can read my full review here if I haven’t sold you yet!
+You can read my full natural deodorant review here if I haven’t sold you yet!

 Besides deodorant in full and travel sizes, Target also sells some of their body washes and toothpastes.
 I haven’t tried their toothpaste yet, but it’s on our list for next time!